telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 ## Overview

-This article will show you to create a Winforms application and access data stored in a DynamoDB table.
-It shows how you can connect to the AWS DynamoDB service from a blank Winforms project as well.
+This article will show you to create a WinForms application and access data stored in a DynamoDB table.
+It shows how you can connect to the **AWS DynamoDB** service from a blank WinForms project as well.

 Please note that you can use the local version of DynamoDB to setup and test your application.
 This article shows a real example.

 ## Step 1: Create a WinForms project.

-First create the WinForms project, to do that create a blank Telerik UI for WinForms and add a grid and two buttons to it.
+First create the WinForms project, to do that create a blank [Telerik UI for WinForms]({%slug winforms/visual-studio-templates%}) project and add a [RadGridView]({%slug winforms/gridview%}) and two buttons to it.
 The application design should look like this:

 ![aws-dynamo-db001](images/aws-dynamo-db001.png)

 ## Step 2: Install the NuGet package

-In Visual Studio open the NuGet package manager and install the DynamoDB module:
+In Visual Studio open the NuGet package manager and install the **DynamoDB** module:

 ![aws-dynamo-db002](images/aws-dynamo-db002.png)